Ngaraard: Villages

 There are many important places in the State of Ngaraard.
 There are the traditional village sites of Elab, Chetoilechang, Diong er Ngerchokl, Bai ra Ngaruau, Chelsel a Beluu er Ngebuked, Diong era Imeduurang, Ulimang.
 Ulimang is said to be the child of god Chuab.
 Other important places include: Head Start, the elementary school and Bethania High School, a hospital, Bai ra Rubak, the Ngaraard State Office at Koror, Bem Yore and the stores.

 The lifestyle of Ngaraard has changed a lot due to the introduction of modern technology, including computers, telephones, electricity and televisions.
 Due to the construction of roads, the majority of people in the state now use cars for transportation rather than boats.
 However boats are still used for fishing.

 Political system

+Ngaraard has its own constitution, adopted in 1981.
+The state government was established in 1982.
 The state of Ngaraard, with population of less than 450, has an elected chief executive, governor.
 The state also has a legislature elected every four years.
 The state population elects one of the member in the House of Delegates of Palau.